Javatpoint Logo

 Some trees generate several trunks that grow in tandem.
 The holy fig is an excellent example, with adventitious roots that stretch down from the branches and bulk out when they reach the ground to create new trunks; a single sacred fig tree can have hundreds of these trunks.

-Scientists in the United Kingdom and Malaysia claim to have discovered the world's most giant tropical tree, over 100 metres tall (328 feet).
+Scientists in the United Kingdom and Malaysia claim to have discovered the world's giant tropical tree, over 100 meters tall (328 feet).

-A coast redwood measuring 115.85 metres (380.1 feet) tall at Redwood National Park, California, was formerly the tallest but may no longer exist.
+A coast redwood measuring 115.85 meters (380.1 feet) tall at Redwood National Park, California, was formerly the tallest but may no longer exist.

 Damage